hienvantran/CZ4045-NLP/Ensemble/Ensemble ML/README.md

-# Sentiment analysis with CNN-LSTM-BERT
+# Ensemble ML

 ## What are ensemble learning method

-We use 3 ML models RandomForestClassifier, SVC and LogisticRegression(random_state = 1, max_iter = 200) to perform prediction for our Reddit dataset.
+We use 3 ML models RandomForestClassifier, SVC and LogisticRegression to perform prediction for our Reddit dataset.
 For ensembling method, we make use of AdaBoostClassifier with base_estimator is DecisionTreeClassifier to get the final prediction.

 ## Data